ceandrade/BrkgaMpIpr.jl/README.md

 all optimization steps, _creating outputs easy to be parsed._ **You should use this code for serious business and experimentation.**

-Tutorial and full documentation
+:books: Tutorial and full documentation
 --------------------------------------------------------------------------------

 Check out the complete tutorial and API documentation: https://ceandrade.github.io/brkga_mp_ipr_julia

-License and Citing
+:black_nib: License and Citing
 --------------------------------------------------------------------------------

 BRKGA-MP-IPR uses a permissive BSD-like license and it can be used as it